 No matter what age you are, you can develop this type of cancer.
 Younger people are more likely to have developed it because of secondary asbestos exposure than older people.
 The reason this myth prevails is because mesothelioma takes many years to develop, by which point someone who was directly exposed to it is likely to be older.

-This is technically true, in that veterans can’t sue the government.
+This myth is technically true, in that veterans can’t sue the government.
 However, this doesn’t mean that veterans are incapable of suing a liable party for asbestos exposure at all.
 In this case, your recourse is likely going to be against manufacturers that supplied the asbestos products to the government.
-Veterans could also get benefits from the VA for their asbestos exposure illness.
-Your path to recovering damages might not be an obvious one, a mesothelioma attorney can help you figure out your options.
+Veterans could also get benefits from the Veterans Association for their asbestos exposure illness.
+Your path to recovering damages might not be an obvious one, but an attorney can help you figure out your options.